orgua/OneWireHub/README.md

 - refactored the interface: hub.poll() replaces hub.waitForRequest()
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete
 - implement and test ds2438
-- replace search() algorithm, safes a lot of ram (debug-codeSize-4slaves.ino needs 3986 & 155 byte instead of 3928 & 891 byte)
+- replace search() algorithm, safes a lot of ram (debug-codeSize-4slaves.ino needs 3986 & 155 byte instead of 3928 & 891 byte) and allows >4 devices

 ### Plans for the future:
 - implementation of ds2450
 - rework the onewire-timings
-- add table of tested sensors
+- add table of tested and working sensors
 - irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()
-- work on the TODOs in the code
 - test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
-- bug: infinite loop in waitForRequest() if no sensor is read out (scratchpad or sim)
-- add MAX31850 0x3B thermocouple-to-digital converter 14bit
 - ~~DS1963S 0x18 iButton, datasheet under NDA~~
 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)